menu

 Game Modes & Leagues

 Overall, pick the game mode that you think you will enjoy most.
 For those that enjoy a challenge or are sadistic, pick Hardcore.
-If you enjoy trading and making money, play in Trade League (more on this in a bit).
+If you enjoy trading and making money, play in Trade League (aka the Challenge League)

 Challenge Leagues